Institute for Collaborative Education: History

 ICE was founded in 1993 by John Pettinato as an educational alternative to the Regents Exam-based testing system in favor of portfolio-based assessment.
 ICE was also designed to be a haven for unhoused and underserved youths.
 (Pettinato had earlier founded the Greenwich Village Youth Council, established in 1969.)

+Peter Karp, who had been a science teacher at the school since 2001, took over as the school's principal in 2012.

+In 2025, the school began rebranding itself as Ny.ICE (pronounced "nice") and using its full name, citing the ICE acronym's negative associations with the United States Immigration and Customs Enforcement.

 Academics

 Overview

 As part of its commitment to resisting high-stakes standardized tests, the school "specifically invites parents of middle-school students to join the opt-out initiative, asking them to demonstrate support for the kind of teaching and learning the school provides, an approach that is antagonistic to rote test preparation."

 The New York Times described ICE's approach to learning as "one that fosters the knowledge and the style of critical thinking that the Common Core and most sane, intelligent people understand as essential.
 In sixth grade, the year of entry, children currently combine a study of ancient Rome with an analysis and performance of elements of Julius Caesar.
 In seventh grade, a mock trial is conducted around Macbeth".

 Most ICE students stay at the school through high school, with only 5-15 ninth-grade seats available per year.

 "Eleventh graders take neuroscience in addition to biology and chemistry."

 In keeping with its opposition to high-stakes tests, the school does not offer Advanced Placement courses.

 In 2012, ICE "received an 'A' on its DOE progress report and graduated 86.4 percent of its high school students in four years."
 In 2022, the high school boasted a 98.6% graduation rate.